* Bunds edge lower before Thursday's ECB meeting

 September Bund futures were 11 ticks lower at 143.91, having retraced around 60 percent of their losses since late July, reflecting the uncertainty heading into the ECB meeting this week.

 "If we get closer to 144.50, we may see some selling coming in," the trader said.

 "But we're not going to see a massive sell-off, even if something does come out on Thursday, there'll be buying of dips.
 Rates are low and are going to stay low for a long time and that's one factor in the price of Bunds."

 Trading is likely to remain thin on Monday with U.S. markets closed for the Labor Day holiday.

-The release of the U.S. payrolls report due on Friday - with a speech by Fed Chairman Ben Bernanke last week fanning expectations of more monetary stimulus to fuel growth - are also likely to keep investors cautious.
+The latest U.S. payrolls report due on Friday -- with a speech by Fed Chairman Ben Bernanke last week fanning expectations of more monetary stimulus to fuel growth -- are also likely to keep investors cautious.